yousefcodes/gitlab-filters-chrome-extension/README.md

 A Chrome Extension to more easily filter a board by assignee

 # Usage
+- Replace the `config.json` file with one of your choosing.
 - Open Google Chrome
 - On the toolbar at the top left, click vertical ellipsis ...
 - Click on More Tools...